sania-dsouza/d1g1t_UI_Assignment/README.md

 - Run `node ui_automation.js`

 - File _results.csv_ is created in the root of the project and is overwritten every time you run the previous step

+### Description:

+This project uses Puppetteer to automate the tasks on the given URL.